-Battle rattle: Full battle rattle is close to 50 pounds worth of gear, including a flak vest, Kevlar helmet, gasmask, ammunition, weapons, and other basic military equipment.
-One component is the soft vest that covers the torso, the shoulders, and the back.
+Battle rattle: Full battle rattle is close to 50 pounds' worth of gear, including a flak vest, Kevlar helmet, gas mask, ammunition, weapons and other basic military equipment.
+One component is the soft vest that covers the torso, shoulders and back.
 It's made of soft material, a mixture of Kevlar and Twaron.
 These are sewn together in sort of a sandwich fashion inside a nylon camouflage-pattern shell.
 The nylon vest has attaching points for load-bearing equipment.
 The second component of the system is ceramic plates that fit in pockets in the front and back of the vest.
 These plates protect the heart and lungs.
 Any TV news report from Iraq or Afghanistan shows American service members wearing "full battle rattle."
-Wearing the battle rattle has saved lives in both Iraq and Afghanistan.
-A soldier in full dress, including helmet, flak jacket, and automatic weapon said to be wearing "battle rattle," "play clothes," or "Mommy's comforts" -- terms that antedated the war in Iraq, though used less frequently because the gear was used by smaller numbers of troops.
-The term Battle Rattle was previously associated with a call to arms on warships in the 1812 period.
+Wearing the battle rattle has saved lives in Iraq and Afghanistan.
+A soldier in full dress, including helmet, flak jacket and automatic weapon is said to be wearing "battle rattle," "play clothes" or "Mommy's comforts" -- terms that preceded the war in Iraq, though used less frequently because the gear was used by smaller numbers of troops.
+The term battle rattle previously was associated with a call to arms on warships in the 1812 period.

 Bombaconda: Nickname for LSA Anaconda, a major base near Balad, reflecting the frequent mortar attacks.

 CHU: Containerized Housing Unit (pronounced "choo").
-Aluminum boxes slightly larger [22'x8'] than a commercial shipping container with linoleum floors and cots or beds inside.
-This insulated CONEX shipping container has a door, window, top vent, power cabling, and an air conditioner.
-One version houses four people, while another is split into two, two-person rooms.
-The version with a shower and toilet shared between two rooms is called a "wet chu," which provides less crowded latrine and shower conditions than tents.
+Aluminum boxes slightly larger [22' x 8'] than a commercial shipping container with linoleum floors and cots or beds inside.
+This insulated CONEX shipping container has a door, window, top vent, power cabling and air conditioner.
+One version houses four people while another is split into two two-person rooms.
+The version with a shower and toilet shared between two rooms is called a "wet CHU," which provides less crowded latrine and shower conditions than tents.
 The CHU gives soldiers a lot more living space than tents.

 CHUville: A base consisting of a large number of CHUs.

 Drive on: The ethos of soldiers and Marines.
-It can be summped as, "Just keep on goin'."
+It can be summed up as, "Just keep on goin'."
 Usually used in the phrase, "Suck it up and drive on."

 FOB: Forward operating base.

 FRAGO: Fragmentary order.
-Fragmentary order is an abbreviated form of an operation order, usually issued on a day-to-day basis, which eliminates the need for restating information contained in a basic operation order.
+Fragmentary order is an abbreviated form of an operation order (OPORD), usually issued on a day-to-day basis, which eliminates the need for restating information contained in a basic operation order.
 FRAGOs do not take the place of an OPORD.
-A FRAGO determines timely changes to an already existing order.
-The important point here is that a frag order is issued based on the basic operation order and is not a "stand alone" directive.
-It will normally state the changes from the basic order such as enemy situation and new taskings.
-A more formal decision-making process may be required before issuing a FRAGO, especially if a major adjustment to the operation order (OPORD) is needed.
+A FRAGO determines timely changes to an existing order.
+The important point here is that a frag order is issued based on the basic operation order and is not a "stand-alone" directive.
+It normally will state the changes from the basic order, such as enemy situation and new taskings.
+A more formal decision-making process may be required before issuing a FRAGO, especially if a major adjustment to the operation order is needed.

-Green Zone: Heavily guarded area with several former Presidential Palaces in central Baghdad where US, coalition, and Iraqi authorities live and work.
+Green Zone: Heavily guarded area with several former Presidential Palaces in central Baghdad where U.S., coalition and Iraqi authorities live and work.
 Much of the rest of Iraq is the "red zone."
-An attempt was made to rename it the International Zone (IZ), but this seems not to have stuck.

-- 2: Local National unit is also referred to as the Haji patrol, with all the projects that are being performed by the local nationals.
+Haji patrol: 1.
+Escort detail; 2.
+Local national unit also is referred to as the Haji patrol, with all the projects that are being performed by the local nationals.

-hillbilly armor: Improvised vehicle armor, salvaged from digging through local landfills for pieces of scrap metal to bolster armor on their vehicles.
+Hillbilly armor: Improvised vehicle armor, salvaged from digging through local landfills for pieces of scrap metal to bolster armor on their vehicles.
 Typically a half-inch of scrap steel hastily cut in the shape of the door and welded or riveted on.
-Name derives from Tennessee National Guard 278th Regimental Combat Team, whose Spc.
-Thomas Wilson grilled SecDef Rumsfeld in December 2004 about the need for such scrounging.
+The name derives from the Tennessee National Guard 278th Regimental Combat Team, whose Spc.
+Thomas Wilson grilled Defense Secretary Donald Rumsfeld in December 2004 about the need for such scrounging.
 "Why do we soldiers have to dig through local landfills for pieces of scrap metal and compromised ballistic glass to up-armor our vehicles?"
 Spc.
 Wilson asked.

 IED: Improvised explosive device.